 Plantar warts are highly contagious, as they commonly occur when a virus enters your body through an open wound on your foot.
 It’s best to get plantar warts treated by a professional to prevent the spread of the virus and spare yourself and your family from further complications.
-Visit podiatry New Jersey to receive expert wart treatment and relieve yourself of the discomfort and embarrassment associated with plantar warts.
+Visit podiatry in New Jersey to receive expert wart treatment and relieve yourself of the discomfort and embarrassment associated with plantar warts.

 Caused by the human papillomavirus (HPV), plantar warts typically appear on your heels or on the weight-bearing areas of your foot.
 The pressure on the bottom of your foot often pushes the wart deeper under a thick layer of callused skin.
 Plantar warts develop on your feet when HPV enters your body through tiny cuts or breaks in the skin of your foot.

 Usually not a serious medical concern, plantar warts often disappear on their own.
-But if you have several or are uncomfortable with their appearance, your foot doctors New Jersey at Premier Podiatry in Passaic County offers effective plantar warts treatment options.
-Experienced podiatrists Clifton such as Dr. Velimir Petkov explains how to remove plantar warts, how to prevent their reoccurrence and what possible consequences can come from leaving them untreated.
+But if you have several or are uncomfortable with their appearance, your physician at Premier Podiatry in Passaic County offers effective plantar warts treatment options.
+Best podiatrists such as Dr. Velimir Petkov explains how to remove plantar warts, how to prevent their reoccurrence and what possible consequences can come from leaving them untreated.

 Plantar warts may or may not cause you any discomfort, but there are distinct characteristics you find when you have them, including: